Quick Answer

 Worth Noting

 HIPAA does not prohibit outsourcing to providers outside the United States.
 A nearshore call center in the Caribbean, for example, can be fully HIPAA compliant if they maintain the required safeguards and sign a BAA.
 Understanding the differences between nearshore vs. offshore outsourcing models can help you evaluate which geographic approach best fits your compliance and operational needs.
 Jamaica-based call center operations and Trinidad and Tobago are popular nearshore choices for healthcare organizations because of the shared time zone, English fluency, and cultural alignment with US patients.
+Healthcare buyers comparing vendors can use our ranked list of the best nearshore call center companies as a shortlist starting point.
 If you are unfamiliar with what nearshore outsourcing is, it simply means working with a provider in a nearby country that shares your time zone and language.
 What matters is the substance of their compliance program, not their geographic coordinates.

 Common Mistakes in Healthcare Call Center Outsourcing